 Pro Great Markdown support without being intrusive

-Byword de-emphasizes the syntax itself, while emphasizing its effects.
-It appropriately adds style, like italic and bold, to text that's designated by markdown and dims the syntax so it does not getting in the way of comprehension.
+Byword de-emphasizes the syntax itself while emphasizing its effects.
+It appropriately adds style, like italic and bold, to text that's designated by markdown and dims the syntax so it does not get in the way of comprehension.
 Additionally, there are commonly used hotkeys (⌘b, ⌘i, etc) that can be used to apply style without having to know the syntax or having to type it out each time.

 Pro Extremely simple

 Byword is as simple as Markdown editors can get.
 Even though Markdown itself is not hard, Byword offers assistance to make it even easier with very little configuration required.

 The UI is minimalistic and un-intrusive, the syntax auto-completion is excellent, and there are multiple small but helpful features that make writing Markdown with Byword a breeze.